Photonic crystals may allow to control the spontaneous emission

 spherical, such an artificial dielectric, or

-effective medium, has anisotropic properties,
+effective medium, could in general have anisotropic properties,

-which Khizhnyak analyzes in detail.
+that Khizhnyak analyzed in detail.

 In Ref.
 [6], the respective tensors of dielectric

-permeability are investigated more closely
+permittivity and magnetic permeability were investigated more closely

 for an effective medium composed of